rleibbrandt/Tutorials/tutorials/hxe-gcp-getting_started_launcher/hxe-gcp_getting_started_launcer.md

 [ACCORDION-BEGIN [Step 2: ](Generate Key pairs to connect to your VM instance)]

-To connect to your newly deployed instance via SSH, review the documentation at https://cloud.google.com/compute/docs/instances/connecting-to-instance
+To connect to your newly deployed instance via a local SSH client (GCP provides built in SSH support), review the documentation at https://cloud.google.com/compute/docs/instances/connecting-to-instance

 [DONE]